 In general, the at-risk funding target attainment percentage is determined in the same manner as the FTAP (as described in the instructions for line 14), except that the funding target is determined using the additional assumptions for plans in at-risk status.
-For this purpose, the at-risk funding target is determined by disregarding the transition rule of ERISA section 303(i)(5) and Code section 430(i)(5) for plans that have been in at-risk status for fewer than five consecutive years, and disregarding the loading factor in ERISA section 303(i)(1)(C) and Code section 430(i)(1)(C).
-For plans in at-risk status, the at-risk funding target is the amount reported in line 4b of the 2009 Schedule SB.
+For this purpose, the at-risk funding target is determined by disregarding the transition rule of Code section 430(i)(5) and ERISA section 303(i)(5) for plans that have been in at-risk status for fewer than five consecutive years, and disregarding the loading factor in Code section 430(i)(1)(C) and ERISA section 303(i)(1)(C).
+For plans that were in at-risk status for the 2010 plan year, the at-risk funding target used to determine whether the plan is in at-risk status for the 2011 plan year is the amount reported in line 4b of the 2010 Schedule SB.